Supercaly/easy_colors/README.md

 ## Why easy_colors?

-This package as the purpose to help manage all the color resources used inside a Flutter app in a simple and fast way without the hassle of creating dart files.
+This package has the purpose to help manage all the color resources used inside a Flutter app in a simple and fast way without the hassle of creating dart files.

 ## Getting Started